Show / Hide Table of Contents

 NUGET_API_KEY NuGet API Key Yes (for publishing) All release workflows

-DISCORD_WEBHOOK_MASTER Discord URL No release.yml (master)
+DISCORD_WEBHOOK_MASTER Discord URL No release.yml (master and V105-LTS jobs)

 DISCORD_WEBHOOK_CANARY Discord URL No release.yml (canary)